SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Supernatural Objects/The Throne of A An.md

 stamina: "140"
 size: "2"
 features:
+  - type: feature
+    feature_type: trait
-  - name: Deactivate
+    name: Deactivate
     icon: 🌀
     effects:
       - effect: The throne of A'An can be deactivated only by the current hierophant of A'An (see **Sitting on the Throne**), who must succeed on a **Presence test** that takes a bane to do so.
-        t1: The hierophant triggers the **Nova** ability.
+        tier1: The hierophant triggers the **Nova** ability.
-        t2: The hierophant fails to deactivate the throne.
+        tier2: The hierophant fails to deactivate the throne.
-        t3: The throne is deactivated until the end of the encounter.
+        tier3: The throne is deactivated until the end of the encounter.
+  - type: feature
+    feature_type: trait
-  - name: Light of the Northern Sun
+    name: Light of the Northern Sun
     icon: ⭐️
     effects:
       - effect: >-